Sedation Dentistry in Nashville

 A comfortable experience for every patient.

-Anxiety about dental procedures is common, but we believe you shouldn’t have to suffer or avoid the care you need because of it.
-Our safe and proven sedation dentistry options allow you to maintain your oral health in a way that works for you.
+Our goal is to provide a comfortable experience for every patient.
+You don’t have to avoid dental care due to fear or anxiety.
+Our safe and proven sedation dentistry options make it possible to maintain your oral health in a way that works for you.

 Nitrous Oxide (“Laughing Gas”)

-The most commonly used method for calming patients in the dental office, nitrous oxide “laughing gas” is combined with oxygen and breathed in through the nose while your dental work is being completed.
-Patients often describe a warm, tingling or euphoric sensation when at an ideal level of nitrous oxide sedation.
-You remain awake while breathing laughing gas and, after breathing 100% oxygen for several minutes following treatment, you are safe to drive, get back to work and otherwise get on with your day.
+The most commonly used method for calming patients in the dental office is nitrous oxide.
+Otherwise referred to as laughing gas, it is a gas combined with oxygen and breathed in through the nose while your dental work is being performed.
+Patients often describe a warm, tingling or euphoric sensation when an ideal level of nitrous oxide sedation is achieved.
+You remain conscious while breathing laughing gas, although some patients do doze off.
+Since nitrous oxide is not a drug and does not require metabolization by your body, after breathing 100% oxygen for several minutes following treatment, you are safe to drive and get back to the rest of your day.
+A driver is not required to bring you or care for you afterwards.

 Oral Conscious Sedation

 If you want deeper sedation than laughing gas can offer, oral conscious sedation may be perfect for you.
-This approach uses a combination of medications to keep you relaxed during your entire visit.
-A sedative taken the night before your appointment helps you get a good night’s rest and another is taken an hour before your appointment and given in the office as needed to keep you relaxed.
-Other than keeping you comfortable, a major benefit is having little, if any, memory of your time in the dental chair.
+This approach uses a combination of medications to keep you relaxed during your visit.
+You will take a combination of sedative medications the night before and an hour before your dental appointment.
+Upon arrival, we will administer additional medicine in the office as needed to keep you relaxed for the duration of your appointment.
+An added major benefit is the amnesiac effect the medicines have, which leaves you with little, if any, memory of your time in the dental chair.
 As the name suggests, you remain conscious during this type of sedation.
-Although you may sleep, you are breathing on your own and all your protective reflexes are intact.
+Although you may snooze, you are breathing on your own and all your protective reflexes are intact.
 You will be able to communicate with us if anything is uncomfortable or needed (like a restroom break).
-A driver is required to bring you to and take you home from your conscious sedation appointment.
+A caregiver is required to bring you to and take you home from your conscious sedation appointment.

 Another frequent use of conscious sedation is for patients looking to accomplish a large amount of treatment at one time.
 Even if you aren’t anxious about treatment, conscious sedation can allow you to comfortably accomplish a full day of dental work that would otherwise have to be broken up into multiple potentially inconvenient appointments.